Digital Switchover

 FTTP in Camberley

 The internet network provider Openreach announced in May 2024 that the area served by the Camberley telephone exchange will be upgraded to support fibre-to-the-premises (FTTP) by the end of 2026.
+FTTP uses fibre-optic cables to link to the exchange.
 FTTP will provide Gigabit internet service to both domestic and business users and provide users an alternative to toob and VirginMedia.

-Until now, Openreach has only offered VDSL broadband to homes in the Camberley area.
+Until now, Openreach has only offered VDSL broadband to homes in the Camberley area (except for the town centre).
 VDSL is capable of delivering speeds of up to 80 Mbps, though many homes get rather less.
+VDSL uses the phone lines to connect the last section of the link to the exchange.

 Openreach’s announcement comes late in the roll-out of Gigabit, whose goal is to provide Gigabit internet services to 85% of homes and businesses in the UK.
 FTTP offers higher reliability and much faster access to new digital services such as cloud file storage, TV streaming to multiple 4K screens and online gaming.